Frequently Asked Questions - Transfer Students

 Can I change my major preferences after I've already applied?

 If you have already submitted your application but have yet to enroll in your classes, the Office of Admissions can help you change your major preferences.
-Please contact your admissions counselor and they will walk you through the steps necessary to change your preferred major.
+Please contact our Transfer Center and we will will walk you through the steps necessary to change your preferred major.

 Does my current college or university have an articulation agreement with the University of Cincinnati?